fabienzx/tb/trivy/README.md

 >This may allow an attacker to craft a malicious ZIP file that will lead to an overflow on the length field.
 This value is further used in memory allocations and indexing, which can cause an out-of-bounds >write, leading to heap corruption and possible arbitrary code execution
 >Additionally, the user would need to be tricked into opening the crafted file from an attacker to be successful.

+However it is required to have MiniZIP from zlib in the container.

+zlib is indeed present in the container but MiniZIP isn't integrated by default.

 <br>
 It is noteworthy that all the CVEs associated with the application itself have an available patch and merely necessitate an update to the latest version.